 - Behavior is represented.

-- Function is described.
+- The function is described.

 - Data, functional, and behavioral models are divided to uncover greater detail.

-- Early models represent the essence of the problem, while later ones provide implementation
+- Early models represent the essence of the problem, while later ones provide implementation details.

 The above notes principles form the foundation for the OOA approach.